mahalakshmi275/ART_GENERATION_USING_NST/README.md

 Optimization: Gradient descent to refine outputs.

 ## How It Works
-1. Clone the repository: git clone https://github.com/yourusername/nst-tensorflow.gitcd nst-tensorflow
+1. Clone the repository: git clone https://github.com/yourusername/nst-tensorflow.git cd nst-tensorflow

 2. Run the notebook Art_generation_using_NST.ipynb:

 Provide paths to your content and style images.